 If you're receiving a pension from your pension scheme, or are about to start receiving it, your employer may offer a one-off increase to the amount that you are receiving as a pension in return for you giving up your right to receive the annual pension increases that are set out in the scheme rules.
 If you accept the PIE, your pension will be paid at the new, higher rate for the rest of your life, but without any future annual increases.

 Over time, this means that the purchasing power of your pension income may be eroded by the effects of inflation.

-Your employer doesn't have to offer you access to independent financial advice provided that the PIE you are offered meets certain minimum standards set out in the code of practice and you are offered some guidance.
+Your employer doesn't have to offer you access to regulated financial advice provided that the PIE you are offered meets certain minimum standards set out in the code of practice and you are offered some guidance.

 The Pension Regulator has set out five key principles that it expects to be followed in any transfer incentive or PIE exercise.
 These are set out, with further information, in a statement called “Incentive Exercises”, which you can read here.
 The Pension Regulator will investigate cases where it receives reports that the key principles have not been followed.

 You should obtain all necessary information and consider the long-term implications of transfer incentives or pension increase exchange very carefully before you decide to accept an offer.
-If you are offered independent financial advice, this could help you to reach the right decision.
+If you are offered regulated financial advice, this could help you to reach the right decision.

 Where can I find out more?